-10 Best Sushi Restaurants in Metro Phoenix
+10 Best Sushi Restaurants in Greater Phoenix

 Part of the thrill of a good sushi bar is getting a glimpse of the impeccable knife work of a few talented sushi chefs in action.
 It’s the reason why the bar seating at Hiro Sushi, a strip-mall gem in north Scottsdale, is consistently in high demand.
 Settle into the bar and take note of the board behind the counter, which lists chef-owner Hiro Nakano’s daily specials — this is almost always a good starting point for a memorable sushi lunch or dinner.
 Otherwise, the menu is pretty extensive, running the gamut from familiar options (California rolls, made using real crab) to sushi bar delicacies (inari, delightfully crispy, deep-fried tofu rice rolls).

-This stylish Scottsdale restaurant (an outpost of downtown Tucson’s popular sushi and ramen spot) may not replace your favorite neighborhood sushi bar.
+These stylish Scottsdale restaurants may not replace your favorite neighborhood sushi bar.
 But raw fish fanatics will find the restaurant’s creative, modern menu of sushi, nigiri, and crudos well worth exploring.
-If you’re predisposed to tuna tataki, try chef Paulo Im’s unorthodox Tataki Maki, a creamy-crunchy roll stuffed with shrimp tempura, topped with seared tuna, and lightly dressed in an Asian-inspired chimichurri sauce.
+If you’re predisposed to tuna tataki, try OBON Sushi + Bar + Ramen's unorthodox Tataki Maki, a creamy-crunchy roll stuffed with shrimp tempura, topped with seared tuna, and lightly dressed in an Asian-inspired chimichurri sauce.
 Or savor the stripped-down Hafu roll, which features tuna and salmon brightened by spicy ponzu and touch of wasabi oil.

 If you like this story, consider signing up for our email newsletters.

-Note: Editor's note: This story was originally published on March 21, 2018.
-It was updated on July 20, 2019.